kdoore/1335GitBook/modeling-emotions.md

 [Moving from Design-Thinking to Emotional-Thinking - Fast Company Article, 2019](https://www.fastcompany.com/90300071/from-design-thinking-to-emotional-thinking-designing-products-with-e-q)

-In order to recall our emotions that are associated with our selected event, it's helpful to have models of emotion that provide a structure of information about emotions.
+In order to recall our emotions that are associated with our selected experience, it's helpful to have models of emotion that provide a structure of information about emotions.

 ##Models of Emotion